teejay-tems/Restaurant-Orders-Analysis/README.md

 |American|Hot Dog|257|
 |Italian|Meat Lasagna|273|

+The least ordered item in our restaurant data is "Chicken Tacos" which belongs to the "Mexican" category.
+This suggests that, despite being a popular dish in many establishments, it didn’t resonate as well with our customer base.
+The relatively low number of orders (123) could be due to various factors, such as customer preference, pricing, or the presence of more appealing items options on the menu.

+Identifying the least and most ordered items is crucial for our menu planning, inventory management,  and  it will help us to understand our customers’ preferences better.
+For instance, we might consider promoting " Chicken Tacos " through special offers or reviewing its recipe to increase its appeal.

 **2. What do the highest spend orders look like?
 Which items did they buy and how much did they spend?**
 ``` SQL